Clemson (and Pickens County)

 As the No. 2 best county for outdoor activities in South Carolina, according to Niche, Pickens County’s outdoor scene is nothing short of breathtaking.
 From hiking to picnicking to biking, Pickens County offers the full outdoor package.
 Thanks to its mild climate, the county’s outdoor areas and parks are accessible year-round and draw outdoor adventurers from all over.

 If you’re looking for a leisurely stroll or a scenic biking path, check out the Green Crescent Trail or Doodle Trail.
-Both trails are continuing to expand and connect the upcountry, so your family can say they saw the first paths first!
+Both trails are continuing to expand and connect the upcountry, so there is always something new to explore!

 Looking for a little more adventure?
 Mile Creek County Park is located on beautiful Lake Keowee, nestled in the foothills of Pickens County.
 Mile Creek Park offers 69 campsites with water and electricity on each site.
 You can choose from waterfront or interior sites.
 There are 10 lakefront cabins that include power, water, kitchen, and bathroom.
 Cabins have no television or internet so bring the family for a quiet and relaxing stay.
 Enjoy picnic areas, kayak rentals, a basketball court, a volleyball court, and boat dock for a beautiful lakeside getaway.